-Jason Gaiger is Associate Professor of Contemporary Art History and Theory, and a Fellow of St Edmund Hall.
+Jason Gaiger is Professor of Aesthetics and Art Theory, and a Fellow of St Edmund Hall.
 From 2010 to 2014 he was Head of the Ruskin School of Art and he is currently Director of Graduate Studies.

 Jason’s principal research interests are in aesthetics and art theory from the mid-seventeenth century through to the present day with a special emphasis on theories of depiction and visual meaning.
 His current research focuses on three main areas: the normativity of aesthetic judgment, the cognitive value of images, and the mereological structure of pictures.

 He studied art history and philosophy at the universities of St Andrews, Essex and Heidelberg, and he was previously Senior Lecturer and Director of Research in the Art History Department at the Open University.